 I visit the bar/restaurants on the promenade.
 The natives are getting used to me and the owners of the Gelateria, Renato and Mario, have become my goodwill ambassadors to the area.

 I am also beginning to make friends and people recognize me when I return.
 Tiziano, the owner of the local market, checked on me during the Covid lockdown in 2020, knowing I had no family here.
 What a gift.

 Centro Storico, the center, is less than one kilometer’s walk and I do that every week.
-The gorgeous Portici, the arched, covered walkways portray the feel of medieval life without the hardships, while the market itself feeds us all.
+The gorgeous Portici, and the arched, covered walkways portray the feel of medieval life without the hardships, while the market itself feeds us all.

 Finally, in Conclusion

 I love my new hometown.
 It is all I had hoped for and so much more.
 Still, there is so much more to Italy.
-In my 4+ years of living in Italy, I have traveled extensively, searching out unique locations off the beaten path where tourism has hardly touched the towns and organic farming by families and other local artisans prevail.
+In my 4+ years of living in Italy, I have traveled extensively, searching out unique locations off the beaten path where tourism has hardly touched the towns and organic farming by families and other local artisans prevails.

 I find places for travelers to sit down to a four-course meal while winetasting or olive oil tasting.
-I’ve met farmers, goat-herders, historians with their own museums, walked small fields of olives, seen how an artisan creates his Parmigiano Reggiano while others their goat cheese.
+I’ve met farmers, goat-herders, historians with their own museums, walked small fields of olives, and seen how an artisan creates his Parmigiano Reggiano while others their goat cheese.

 Most of all, I discover these unique, unforgettable experiences so that my clients can enjoy a guaranteed adventure with locals.
 I am also writing a book right now featuring these places, places most travelers simply will not discover on their own.